jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 For DHCP, I have (already had) a dedicated DHCP / DNS server running on the network.
-It is a modest DHCP server (but nonetheless much more capable that that provided by the GigaHub).
+It is a modest DHCP server (but nonetheless much more capable than that provided by the GigaHub).
 It's nothing more than OpenWrt running on an old router and configured to provide only DHCP services.
 It provides routing information to clients using DHCP options and configures the Bell GigaHub as the default route (just as